chidinmadominica/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that deletes all the regular file
+script that counts the number